emick/jvm-codegen-libs/README.md

 ### Real world usage

+The main benefit is that a compiler checks that all fields are handled.
+Thus compilation will break if a field is not handled, e.g. when a field is added or renamed.
+This can be made to:

-  * Ensure copy constructor handles all fields
+  * Ensure that copy constructor handles all fields
-  * Separate serialization logic to another class (also no annotations)
+  * Separate serialization logic to another class
-  * Separate validation logic to another class (also no annotations)
+  * Separate validation logic to another class
   * Ensure that soft-delete also marks child entities as soft-deleted

 ### Alternatives